-But, still, all this praise of elegant nothingness can’t make up for the fact that “New Amsterdam” is mostly a bore.
+But still, all this praise of elegant nothingness can’t make up for the fact that “New Amsterdam” is another contemplative bore.

-As a whole, “New Amsterdam” isn’t all that memorable in the Mad Men grand scheme of things but it still gets the job done all things considered.
-Betty and Glen are a low-grade guarantee, and the absence of Peggy is a mistake that these early episodes can’t afford to make.
-But there are still several items worth your while — for better or worse, the hour is completely carried by Pete Campbell, formerly the show’s most insufferable character.
+As a whole, “New Amsterdam” isn’t all that memorable in the Mad Men grand scheme of things.
+Glen and Betty are a match made in hell, and the absence of Peggy is a mistake that these early episodes can’t afford to make, but there are still several developments that make the series worth your while moving forward.
+For better or worse, the hour is completely carried by Pete Campbell, formerly the show’s most vile creation.